fangoaish/SQL__eCommerce-Analysis-for-Maven-Fuzzy-Factory/README.md

 ### _3) Compare monthly trends of Gsearch traffic with other channels to understand their respective impacts on overall traffic._
+   - Why do I want to know?
+      - to bid efficiently and use data to maximize the effectiveness of the marketing budget
+   - So what?
+      - understand which marketing channels are driving the most sessions and orders through the website
+      - understand differences in user characteristics and conversion performance across marketing channels
+      - Optimize bids and allocate marketing spend across a multi-channel portfolio to achieve maximum performance
+   - Measured by?
+      - To identify traffic coming from multiple marketing channels, we will use utm parameters stored in our sessions table
+      - We will LEFT JOIN to our orders table to understand which of the sessions converted to placing an order and generating revenue

 First, we'll check the different UTM sources and referrers to identify the incoming traffic.

 <img width="339" alt="eCommerce Q4 -1" src="https://github.com/fangoaish/SQL__eCommerce-Analysis-for-Maven-Fuzzy-Factory/assets/51399519/883cc548-6d36-485c-a00a-a0f8964d936d">